 My thought was this: If I could just keep another toy from coming into our house, perhaps we might survive.
 Haha.
 I kid, but you know it’s true.

 Of course, the grandparents weren’t too excited about not buying toys, so I had to get creative with my list.
 Savings bonds are great, but the kids can’t enjoy them now.
 I looked beyond the traditional ideas and started thinking big.
 What if we asked for experiences, lessons, subscriptions, or digital products?
 The list grew, and as it did, the grandparents finally came around to the idea.
 I think yours will too.

-60+ Clutter-Free Christmas Gift Ideas for Kids
+60+ Christmas Gift Ideas for Kids (that are clutter-free!)

 We all know everyone loves gift cards!
 Of course, be careful with this one as the very thing you hoped would help with the clutter may end up causing MORE clutter.
 I love to encourage family toward consumable options like food and fun places to go for this very reason.